-First Penalty: One hour

-Second Penalty: Disqualification
+First Penalty: One hour Second Penalty: Disqualification

 - 4.)
 Time penalties are imposed by stopping at the final Time Station in Lone Pine to serve his/her time.
 The race and clock will continue while the penalized racer waits out his/her penalty time.
 A Race Official will be present to oversee this process. - 5.)
-The Race Director has the authority to overrule any rule or invent a new rule based on extenuating circumstances.
+The Race Director has the authority, at any time, to overrule any rule or invent a new rule based on extenuating, unforeseen, and/or unusual circumstances and/or to maintain the integrity and fair play necessary for the successful completion, and continuation, of the race.
 The Race Director has ultimate authority in regards to all rules, their interpretation, and their enforcement.
 There is no "appeals committee" or "appeals process."
+All entrants in the race, and their support crews, willingly acknowledge this fact, as well as all other race rules, by attending the race in any capacity. - 6.)
+In all cases and circumstances, it is the intent, and spirit, of the rules which will govern their implementation and enforcement.